DominikHorn/hashing-old-archive/results/collisions_learned/README.md

 Amount of time for hashing the entire dataset and recording collisions, relative to the total amount of keys in the keyset.
 Collisions are recorded in a `uint32_t` vector with `dataset.size() / load_factor` elements.
-Since the input keyset is randomly permutated, each collision_counter increment is expected to result in an L3 cache miss for the read, thus emulating a hashtable.
-Note however that contrary to a hashtable, no collision resolution schema is implemented in this benchmark.
-In pseudo code:
+Since the input keyset is randomly permutated, each collision_counter increment is expected to result in an L3 cache miss for the read, thus sort of emulating a hashtable without collision reolution.
+The following code is measured (in pseudo code form):

 ```
 for key in keyset {
-    index = reduce(hash(key))
+    index = reduce(model.predict(key))
     collision_counter[index]++
 }
 ```